T-ShubhAM2002/T-ShubhAM2002/README.md

 - 👋 Hi, I’m T Shubham
-- 👀 I’m interested in Web developemnt, Competitve Coding and
+- 👀 I’m interested in Web developemnt, Competitve Coding and Gaming
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...